 I’ve talked to you so many times about decorating with the things you love around your home, and then redecorating again, again and again.
-As a designer, decorator and blogger, I’m continuously looking for new and different ways to switch things up around our home.
-It’s really like a studio in here – I’m shooting for blog posts on a regular basis, always bringing in, and rotating different ‘props’ for different stories.
-My husband and kids have gotten very used to it by now…they know when to ask if something is for shooting or if it can be moved, or of the sofa can be flopped on haha.
+I’m continuously looking for new and different ways to switch things up around our home.
+It’s like a studio in here – I’m shooting for blog posts on a regular basis, always bringing in, and rotating different ‘props’ for different stories.
+My husband and kids have gotten very used to it by now…they know when to ask if something is for shooting or if it can be moved, or of the sofa can be flopped on or not!
+I recently shared different ways to style a console table (read it here).
+I’ll always use a new accessory I picked up and add it to the mix, or add a new design book.
+But truth be told, I get stuck in my decorating ways, and sometimes when I love something so much, I won’t change much at all!
+Today’s post is exactly about 3 ways to style a coffee table or ottoman.
+I had fun experimenting with this one!

 *Affiliate links are provided throughout, or at the bottom of this post for your shopping convenience.
 I make a small commission (at no extra cost to you) when you purchase through my links, please see my full disclosure policy here.